evaherbst/Blender_remeshing_guide/README.md

 ___
 ### Fixing Non-Manifold Meshes
-You can check for non-manifold elements in Edit mode under Select > Select by Trait > Non-manifold.
+You can **check for non-manifold elements** in Edit mode under Select > Select by Trait > Non-manifold.
 A little window will pop up so you can check the different types of non-manifold issues.
 Sometimes it helps to move edges or vertices in the problematic areas around, so see if maybe the issue is duplicate vertices or edges in the same spot.
+This is where the Statistics view option comes in handy - you can see how many elements are non-manifold.
+When you are done cleaning your mesh should have 0 non-manifold elements.

 - To solve **duplicate vertices**, you can use the "merge by distance" tool (Mesh > Clean up > **Merge by Distance** and adjust the values so you only merge those vertices.